 Canmore Museum and Geoscience Center

-Once the snow melts so do the trails and there are myriad trails for mountain biking that cater to any skill set.
+Once the snow melts in May and June, so do the trails, and there are myriad trails for mountain biking that cater to any skill set.
 That could mean a nice mellow bike ride through a field with gorgeous views or screaming down a ridgeline on a white-knuckle ride.
 The Canmore Nordic Center transitions in the summertime to a network of trails for mountain bikers with a wide range of difficulties.

 Hike Ha Ling Peak